How to Help Students Plan Long-Term Projects and Stay on Track

 3. Group Work: Create opportunities for students to plan their approach in small groups.

-4. Offer Incentives: Offer extra credit for students that can make a plan and stick to it.
+4. Offer Incentives: Offer extra credit for students who can make a plan and stick to it.

 Planning the Details: